ology/techn.ology.net/blog/2022/01/17/if-mozart-were-a-programmer/index.markdown

     my @barst = map { my $sub = 'bart' . $_; \&$sub } 1 .. $total_bars;
     my @barsb = map { my $sub = 'barb' . $_; \&$sub } 1 .. $total_bars;

+This creates a name for each numbered subroutine and then returns a reference to that subroutine - one for treble and one for bass.

 For the second, I just get a random integer from 1 to the maximum number of bars to play:

     my @choices = map { int rand @barst } 1 .. $max;